marifarwi/Soilpunk_joulethief/README.md

 * Brush epoxy glue on the nets on both sides.
 * Coat the brushed nets with the powdered active coal.
-* Make sure all the net is covered with coal then press the coal on the net using a flat surface and force.
+* Make sure all the net is covered with coal, then press the coal on the net using a flat surface and force.

 <img src="./images/biobattery.png" alt="" width="600"/>